 Our Food Service Partner

 TCIS has contracted with JJ Catering to provide a full-service food program that includes healthy, balanced meal choices for breakfast, lunch and dinner, offering a blend of Korean and international cuisines.
 Boarding students eat breakfast and dinner in the cafeteria, and all students have the option of eating lunch in the cafeteria or bringing their own lunch.

 A state-of-the-art kitchen and two cafeterias provide buffet-style meals during lunchtime for all divisions.
 The facilities include two meeting rooms for student clubs to use during lunch meetings.

 A Food Committee consisting of representatives from students, parents, faculty, staff, and food company meet regularly to improve the cafeteria service and menu choices.

 Lunch Payment Plans

-- Students in grades K1-9 should commit to enrolling in a prescribed meal plan, either one semester at a time or for the full year.
+- Students in grades K1-12 wishing to receive the school lunch service should commit to enrolling in a prescribed meal plan, either one semester at a time or for the full year.

 JJ Catering is sensitive to the fact that some people have food allergies or food restrictions for various reasons.
 Signs are posted whenever foods contain certain common allergens such as wheat, eggs, pork, and dairy.
 Students on restricted diets may ask cafeteria management for help to meet their dietary needs.

 TCIS School Bus Service